Excel Formula to Calculate Compound Interest with Regular Deposits

 This formula will add the Starting Principle (D5) to the interest earned (D5*($I$6/12)) for the period.
 We are dividing the yearly interest rate $I$6 by 12 as the regular deposit is made monthly.
 Copy the formula and apply it to the cells below.

-• Then, in cell D6 (under the column Starting Principle), we used this formula, D6=E5+C6.
+• In cell D6 (under the column Starting Principle), use this formula, D6=E5+C6.
 This formula will add the new deposit to the amount at the end of the previous period.
 Then we copied down this formula for other cells in the column.

-• Finally, drag down the Fill Handle tool for other cells and your result will look like this.
+• Drag down the Fill Handle tool for other cells and your result will look like this.

-However, we can extend the previous template to calculate compound interest with irregular deposits.
-Just use your irregular deposits manually in the “New deposit” column like the image below.
+We can extend the previous template to calculate compound interest with irregular deposits.
+Insert your irregular deposits manually in the “New deposit” column like the image below.

 Calculate Compound Interest with Irregular Deposits